grucloud/grucloud/examples/aws/kops/README.md

 ## iac.js

 For your information, the architecture is described in [iac.js](https://github.com/grucloud/grucloud/blob/main/examples/aws/kops/iac.js).
-In this use, the cloud provider is AWS, so we'll use [GruCloud AWS Provider](https://www.npmjs.com/package/@grucloud/provider-aws) to create the resources.
+In this use, the cloud provider is AWS, so we'll use the [GruCloud AWS Provider](https://www.npmjs.com/package/@grucloud/provider-aws) to create the resources.

 ## Target Graph